rstark1989/discord-bot/.github/ISSUE_TEMPLATE/chore.md

 name: Chore
 about: For requesting chores, such as cleaning up code.
 title: "[CHORE]"
-labels: type: chore, status: triage
+labels: "type: chore", "status: triage"
 assignees: nhcarrigan
 ---